 The resulting cost probability distribution based on the Monte Carlo analysis is shown in Figure 3.
-A hydrogen cost of up to \$9/gge may be competitive with gasoline in the 2014-2020 timeframe based on the 90th percentile of the distribution.
-The cost target of \$7/gge is based on the most likely value rounded to the nearest whole number.
-Based on the results of the stochastic analysis this is the most likely hydrogen cost at which FCEVs will be competitive with ICEVs.
+A hydrogen cost of up to 10/gge may be competitive with gasoline in the 2014-2020 timeframe based on the 90th percentile of the distribution.
+The cost target of 7/gge is based on the 40th percentile rounded to the nearest whole dollar.
+Based on the results of the stochastic analysis at this hydrogen cost FCEVs will be competitive with ICEVs at least 60% of the time.

-Figure 2: Sensitivity of the Early Market Hydrogen Cost (untaxed) to Gasoline Cost, Vehicle Ownership Cost Differential, and Vehicle Fuel Economy.
+Figure 2: Sensitivity of the Early Market Hydrogen Cost (untaxed) to Gasoline Cost, Vehicle Ownership Cost Differential, and Vehicle Fuel Economy